 The Gatsby report suggests that “we need around 70,000 newly qualified technicians each year to replace those retiring and to fill the new opportunities opening up” and that the UK will need 700,000 new technicians by 2020.

-To find out more about the work of the centre or the HEI Technical Resources Toolkit, follow the links below:
+To find out more about the work of the centre or the TDM Toolkit, follow the links below: